CannaTrade 2022, BernExpo, Bern

-Beside the exhibition centre you will find lots of hotels with around 300 rooms, in the categories one to four star.
-In the surrounding, as well as in the city of Bern you will find further accommodations, like guesthouses and luxury five star hotels.
+There are lots of hotels alongside the exhibition center with around 300 rooms in total in the one to four-star categories.
+In the surrounding area, as well as in the city of Bern, you will find further accommodation, including guesthouses and luxury five-star hotels.

-Welcome to CannaTrade, the longest existing cannabis expo in Europe!
-The story of CannaTrade began already in 2001, when the "Schweizer Hanf-Tagen (Swiss Hemp Days)" turned into the international hemp fair that took place in Bern at BEAExpo for the very first time.
-From 2008 the CannaTrade moved to Basel, for two editions, and in the following years in Zurich the farir became bigger and bigger.
-After ten years the time is ripe to return to the place of birth of the international hemp fair CannaTrade:
+Welcome to CannaTrade, the longest-running cannabis trade fair in Europe!
+The story of CannaTrade began in 2001, when the ‘Schweizer Hanf-Tagen’ (Swiss Hemp Days) turned into the international hemp fair that took place in Bern at BEA Expo for the very first time.
+In 2008, CannaTrade moved to Basel for two sessions and in the following years, to Zurich where the fair became bigger and bigger.
+After ten years, it is time to return to the birthplace of the International Cannabis Expo CannaTrade: